 "Accessibility" refers to making web content available to all users, regardless of how they interact with a computer.
 While a standard website may work just dandy for a user whose vision and mobility are unimpaired, users with disabilities (including vision, hearing or mobility impairments that could make using a mouse or keyboard more difficult) could have a harder time viewing you web content.

-Finalsite makes an effort to make content on our platform available to all users, regardless of how they interact with our sites.
+Finalsite works to make content on our platform available to all users, regardless of how they interact with our sites.
 Some aspects of full ADA compliance depend on content updates performed by site admins and site users, however.

 Making your Website Compliant on the Finalsite Platform